NNSynth: Neural Network Guided Abstraction-Based Controller Synthesis for Stochastic Systems: Results

-\textbf{Experiment\#2: 5-d Room Temperature Control.} This example considers temperature regulation of 5 rooms each equipped with a heater and connected on a circle~\cite{lavaei2020amytiss}.
-The state variables are temperatures of individual rooms.
-We consider a safety specification that requires the temperature of each room to be in the safe set $[18.8, 21.2]$ for at least $8$ time steps.
-We partition the state space with grid size $0.4$ in each dimension, and use the grid size $(0.05, 0.05)$ for the input space $\mathcal{U} = [0, 1] \times [0, 1]$.
+We consider a safety specification that requires the temperature of each room to maintain in the safe set $[18.8, 21.2]$ for at least $8$ time steps.
+We partition the state space with grid size $0.4$ in each dimension, and use the grid size $(0.05, 0.05)$ for the input space $U = [0, 1] \times [0, 1]$.
 Similar to the previous benchmark, NNSynth trains a neural network with two layers and ten neurons per hidden layer using $935$ trajectories.
 With $I$ set to 7, NNSynth used only $49$ local control actions (out of $441$ total control actions) to compute the abstraction and synthesize a controller.
 As shown in Table~\ref{tab:comparison}, NNSynth achieves a satisfaction probability of $95\%$ and $108\times$ speedup compared to AMYTISS.
 In Figure~\ref{fig:roomtemp5}, we sample $100$ initial states and present the evolution of the 5 state variables, which are all maintained within the safe set for at least $8$ steps under the abstraction-based controller provided by NNSynth.

-\textbf{Experiment\#3: 5-d Road Traffic Network.} This example considers a road traffic network divided in $5$ cells, and state variables $x_i$ denote the number of vehicles per cell~\cite{lavaei2020amytiss}.
-Given the state space $\mathcal{X} = [0, 10]^5$, the input space $\mathcal{U} = [0, 1]^2$, a noise co-variance matrix $\Sigma = \text{diag}(0.7, 0.7, 0.7, 0.7, 0.7)$, and a probability cut-off 1e$-4$, we are interested in designing a control strategy that keeps the number of vehicles per cell in a safety set $[0, 10]$ for at least $7$ steps.

-To show the scalability of NNSynth, we partition the state space and the input space into $|\overline{X}| = 12500$ and $|\overline{U}| = 10000$ abstractions, respectively.
+\textbf{Experiment \#3: 5-d Road Traffic Network.} This example considers a road traffic network divided into 5 cells, and state variables $x_i$ denote the number of vehicles per cell~\cite{lavaei2020amytiss}.
+The 5-d road traffic network is modeled as: { } where $w_i^{(t)} = x_{i-1}^{(t)}$ (with $x_0 = x_5$).
+Given the state space $X = [0, 10]^5$, the input space $U = [0, 1]^2$, a noise co-variance matrix $\Sigma = \text{diag}(0.7, 0.7, 0.7, 0.7, 0.7)$, and a probability cut-off 1e$-4$, we are interested in designing a control strategy that keeps the number of vehicles per cell in a safety set $[0, 10]$ for at least $7$ steps.
+To show the scalability of NNSynth, we partition the state space and the input space into $|\widehat{X}| = 12500$ and $|\widehat{U}| = 10000$ abstractions, respectively.
 This leads to a problem complexity in the order of $10^8$ control-action pairs.
 As shown in Table~\ref{tab:comparison}, NNSynth was able to solve this problem in $367.7$ seconds achieving more than $60 \times$ speedup compared with AMYTISS.